michael-hack/bulma-calendar/README.md

 });
 ```

-where `dataFormat` is a string with  of this options:
+where `dataFormat` is a string with a combination of this values:

 ```
   d: short day (1-31)